Three Dog Night: 1973–1979

 In 1973, Three Dog Night filed a $6 million lawsuit against their former booking agent, American Talent International (ATI), for continuing to advertise in the media that the band was still with their agency when in fact they signed with William Morris Agency in October 1972.
 Other damages were sought due to ATI taking deposits for booking Three Dog Night, whom they no longer represented.

 Joe Schermie left in early 1973 due to "problems arising that were apparently unresolvable".
-His replacement was Jack Ryland in 1973, and the band then became an eight-piece with the inclusion of a second keyboard player, Skip Konte (ex-Blues Image), in late 1973.
+He was replaced by Jack Ryland shortly thereafter, and the band then became an eight-piece with the inclusion of former Blues Image member Skip Konte as a second keyboardist in late 1973.
 In late 1974, Allsup and Sneed left to form a new band, SS Fools, with Schermie and Bobby Kimball (later of Toto).
-New guitarist James "Smitty" Smith and drummer Mickey McMeel were recruited, but by 1975, Smith was replaced by Al Ciner from Rufus and the American Breed, and Ryland by Rufus bassist Dennis Belfield.
+New guitarist James "Smitty" Smith and drummer Mickey McMeel were recruited, but by 1975, Smith had been replaced by Al Ciner from Rufus and The American Breed, and Ryland by Rufus bassist Dennis Belfield.
 Mickey McMeel would go on to co-star as "Turkey", the drummer of Kaptain Kool and the Kongs, in the children's television series The Krofft Supershow.
+Mickey McMeel was replaced on tour by Las Vegas show drummer John Mrowiec.

-For the albums Cyan, Hard Labor, and Coming Down Your Way, Hutton did not show up for many of the recording sessions.
-Cory Wells became fed up with his frequent absence and Hutton was fired from the band in late 1975.
+For the albums Cyan, Hard Labor, and Coming Down Your Way, Hutton was absent from many of the recording sessions due to burgeoning cocaine and alcohol abuse (often in conjunction with such friends as Harry Nilsson and Brian Wilson), eventually precipitating his dismissal from the band at the instigation of Wells in late 1975.
 He was replaced by Jay Gruska.

-Hours before the first concert of their 1975 tour, Chuck Negron was arrested for the possession of narcotics but was soon released on $10,000 bond.
+Hours before the first concert of their 1975 tour, Negron was arrested for the possession of narcotics but was soon released on $10,000 bond.

 Coming Down Your Way, released in May 1975, failed to sell well in the United States, likely due to poor promotion on account of the band's recently switched label, ABC, and the growing popularity of disco music.
-Disappointed by this, the band decided "Til The World Ends" would be the only single released off the album, which ended up being the group's last Billboard Hot 100 Top 40 hit.
+Disappointed by this, the band decided "Til The World Ends" would be the only single released from the album, which ended up being the group's last Billboard Hot 100 Top 40 hit.

-Jay Gruska toured with the band to promote their last album, American Pastime, released in March 1976.
+Jay Gruska toured with the band to promote their last album to date, American Pastime, released in March 1976.
 Still, the album did not sell well for the same reasons as before.
-However, the only single released off the album, "Everybody's a Masterpiece" became an Adult contemporary hit.
+However, the only single released off the album, "Everybody's a Masterpiece" became an adult contemporary hit.
 Another former Rufus band member, Ron Stockert, was recruited as second keyboardist after Konte left in the first half of 1976.
 The group played their final show at the Greek Theatre in Los Angeles on July 26, 1976.

 In 1979, NBC reported that the band's accountant "was shot in the arm and paralyzed, in what the police believe was a mob dispute over Three Dog Night."
 Joe Ulloa, a "reputed mob enforcer from New York", was investigated as being involved.